TheIoLang/io/README.md

 **⚠️ `CAUTION:` _Note that this is a WIP, and is not yet perfected.
 There will be errors, and it would be appreciated if you let us know about it.
 Make an issue [here](https://github.com/JBYT27/io/issues)._ ⚠️**

+**Note: _We currently do not have an assigned logo yet, and if you guys could please give ideas, that would be appreciated.
+Thanks!_**

 # Io
 > An easily syntaxed language used for advanced programming.